 His career did not begin until he worked at Universal Studios as an unpaid intern for the editing department.
-It was during this time that Spielberg directed the twenty-four minute short film, "Amblin" (a name that he would eventually carry to his production company) which caught the eye of Sidney Shainberg who was at the time vice president of production for Universal's television division.
-Spielberg becomes the youngest director to ever sign a long-term contract with a major studio.
+It was during this time that Spielberg directed a twenty-four minute short film, "Amblin" (a name that he would eventually carry to his production company) which caught the eye of Sidney Shainberg who was the vice president of production for Universal's television division.
+Spielberg became the youngest director to ever sign a long-term contract with a major studio.
 He dropped out of college for the opportunity.

 It was not until 1975 when Spielberg's career sky rocketed with the success of "Jaws".
-In 1975 it became the first blockbuster film with over 67% of Americans going to see it.
+In 1975 Jaws became the first real blockbuster film after over 67% of Americans went to see it.
 He would follow it up with "Close Encounters of the Third Kind" starring Richard Dreyfus (who Spielberg considers his alter ego).
 In 1981 he teamed up with long time friend and fellow filmmaker George Lucas to create Indiana Jones which was an even bigger hit.
-By this time Spielberg was becoming a master of big Hollywood film creating such films as E.T which he followed up with another Indiana Jones.
+By this time Spielberg was becoming a master of big Hollywood films creating such masterpieces as E.T and Indiana Jones.
 His career would continue to create more hits such as Hook, Jurassic Park, and Minority Report.
 In addition to the box office acclaim he has also seen critical acclaim and awards.
-He has won three Academy awards two of them for directing (Steindler's list and Saving Private Ryan) and one for Best picture (Schindler's List).
-In addition to all of this he has been part of the productions of "Back to the future", "Poltergeist', "Animaniacs", "Gremlins", and "The Gooiness".
+Spielberg has won three Academy awards, two of them for directing (Schindler's List and Saving Private Ryan) and one for Best picture (Schindler's List).
+Furthermore, he has been part of the productions of "Back to the future", "Poltergeist', "Animaniacs", "Gremlins", and "The Gooiness".

 In 1985 Spielberg and his first wife actress Amy Irvine had their son Max Samuel Spielberg together.
 The couple would divorce in 1989.
 He got remarried in 1991 to actress Kate Capshaw.
-The two live in four different locations (Pacific Palisades, Ca, New York City, Naples Florida, and the East Hamptons) with their seven children.
+The two live in four different locations around the world (Pacific Palisades, Ca, New York City, Naples Florida, and the East Hamptons) with their seven children.
 He continues to make direct, produce, and breathe films.